Home Properties Rentals Guides to France Services Directory French News

 2. French Inheritance Laws

-In the following pages we look at the basic rules concerning inheritance laws in France, and then as they apply to particular circumstances.
+In the following pages we look first at the general rules concerning inheritance laws in France, and then as they apply to particular family circumstances.

 In order to make it as easy as possible for you to access the guidance some of the information in each of these sections does repeat, so you need only go to to the section on 'Basic Rules', and then to that section most relevant to your circumstances.